-1. As of July 1, 2014, leaders establish alarm system safety as a hospital priority. -- -------------------- --------------------

-R Α R Δ

-- 2. During 2014, identify the most important alarm signals to manage based on the following: - Input from the medical staff and clinical departments - Risk to patients if the alarm signal is not attended to or if it malfunctions - Whether specific alarm signals are needed or unnecessarily contribute to alarm noise and alarm fatigue - Potential for patient harm based on internal incident history - Published best practices and guidelines (For more information on managing medical equipment risks, refer to Standard EC.02.04.01.) - 3.
-As of January 1, 2016, establish policies and procedures for managing the alarms identified in EP 2 above that, at a minimum, address the following:
+- 1. Leaders establish alarm system safety as a hospital priority. - Identify the most important alarm signals to manage based on the following: Input from the medical staff and clinical departments - Risk to patients if the alarm signal is not attended to or if it malfunctions

+- Whether specific alarm signals are needed or unnecessarily contribute to alarm noise and alarm fatigue

+- Potential for patient harm based on internal incident history - Published best practices and guidelines

+(For more information on managing medical equipment risks, refer to Standard EC.02.04.01.)

-- Clinically appropriate settings for alarm signals - When alarm signals can be disabled - When alarm parameters can be changed - Who in the organization has the authority to set alarm parameters - Who in the organization has the authority to change alarm parameters - Who in the organization has the authority to set alarm parameters to "off" - Monitoring and responding to alarm signals - Checking individual alarm signals for accurate settings, proper operation, and detectability
+- 3. As of January 1, 2016, establish policies and procedures for managing the alarms identified in EP 2 above that, at a minimum, address the following: - Clinically appropriate settings for alarm signals - When alarm signals can be disabled - When alarm parameters can be changed - Who in the organization has the authority to set alarm parameters - Who in the organization has the authority to change alarm parameters - Who in the organization has the authority to set alarm parameters to "off" - Monitoring and responding to alarm signals

+- Checking individual alarm signals for accurate settings, proper operation, and detectability